Thank God (Travis Scott song)

 "Thank God" is a song by American rapper Travis Scott from his fourth studio album Utopia (2023).
 It features uncredited additional vocals from Kenyan-American rapper KayCyy and Travis Scott's daughter, Stormi Webster, as well as adlibs from American rapper Teezo Touchdown.
 It was produced by Scott, Kanye West, Allen Ritter, FnZ, WondaGurl and BoogzDaBeast.

 Background

+"Thank God" is the second track on Travis Scott's fourth studio album, Utopia, released on July 28, 2023.
+The song's origins trace back to 2020; it was originally intended for Kanye West's album Donda (2021) under the working title "Thank God I Breathe."
+The track features uncredited vocals from Kenyan-American artist KayCyy (who also co-wrote the hook), Teezo Touchdown, and a brief cameo from Scott’s daughter, Stormi Webster.

 "Thank God" is one of the tracks from Utopia that were originally recorded for Kanye West's album Donda (2021).

 Composition

 The song uses an electric beat, which also changes.

+The song is categorized as Christian hip-hop and trap.
+It is notable for its atmospheric production and a significant beat switch mid-track—a signature element of Scott’s musical style.
+The production team was a high-profile collaboration involving: